DaveO-Home/embedded-acceptance-tests-vue/README.md

   1. `npm start`  -  This should start a Node Server with port 3080.
   1. Start a browser and enter `localhost:3080/dist/<bundler>/appl/testapp.html`

-You can repeat the procedure with "webpack", "browserify", "stealjs" or "rollup".
+You can repeat the procedure with "webpack", "browserify", "stealjs", "brunch" or "rollup".
 Output from the build can be logged by setting the environment variable `USE_LOGFILE=true`.

 Normally you can also run the test bundles(dist_test) from the node express server.
 However, when switching between development karma testing and running the test(dist_test) application, some resources are not found because of the "base/dist_test" URL.
 To fix this run `gulp rebuild` from the `<bundler>/build` directory.